-Details of the principal risks and internal controls applied by the Board are set out on pages 12 to 14 and pages 28 and 29 respectively.
+Details of the principal risks and internal controls applied by the Board are set out on pages 12 to 14 and pages 30 and 31 respectively.
+The disclosures on internal control and risk management procedures in the Report of the Audit Committee form part of this Corporate Governance Statement.